akessela/Finding-Donors-for-CharityML/README.md

 In this project, I applied supervised learning techniques on data collected for the U.S. census to help CharityML ( a fictious charity organization) identify people most likely to donate to their cause.
 Specificically the following items have been covered in the analysis:
 * explore the data and learn how the census data is recorded
-* apply a series of transformations and preprocessing techniques to manipulate teh data into workable format.
+* apply a series of transformations and preprocessing techniques to manipulate the data into workable format.
 * Evaluate several supervised learners on the data, and consider which is best suited for the solution.

 ## File Descriptions <a name="files"></a>